max-cotton/planet-tracker/README.md

 ## Track planets above the horizon

 ## Configuration
-Add the following configurations to a config.json file in the planet_tracker package:
+Add the following configurations to a config.json file, in the root directory of the project:

 | Configuration   | Value                                                                    |
 | --------------- | ------------------------------------------------------------------------ |